-The Group also has available funds under agreements with CALYON RUSBANK Corporate and Investment Bank in the amount of USD 100 million until June 2010 (interest rates negotiated at time of each withdrawal), and with Gazprombank in the amount of RR 3,894 million until November 2012 with annual interest rate of 9.5 percent (Note 6).
+The Group also has available funds under agreements with ZAO BNP PARIBAS Bank in the amount of USD 100 million until May 2012, Credit Agricole Corporate and Investment Bank in the amount of USD 100 million until June 2011 (interest rates negotiated at time of each withdrawal), and Gazprombank in the amount of RR 2,394 million until November 2012 with annual interest rate of 9 percent (Note 7).

-8 SHAREHOLDERS' EQUITY
+9 SHAREHOLDERS' EQUITY

 Treasury shares.
-In accordance with the Shares Buyback Program authorized by the Board of Directors on 11 February 2008, the Group has periodically purchased ordinary shares of OAO NOVATEK in the form of Global Depository Receipts (GDRs) on the London Stock Exchange (the "LSE") through the use of independent brokers (one GDR consists of ten ordinary shares of OAO NOVATEK).
+In accordance with the Share Buyback Program authorized by the Board of Directors on 11 February 2008, the Group has periodically purchased ordinary shares of OAO NOVATEK in the form of Global Depository Receipts (GDRs) on the London Stock Exchange (the "LSE") through the use of independent brokers (one GDR consists of ten ordinary shares of OAO NOVATEK).

-At 31 March 2010, one of the Group's wholly-owned subsidiaries, Novatek Equity (Cyprus) Limited, held 419,233 GDRs (4,192 thousand ordinary shares) at total cost of RR 599 million.
+At 30 June 2010, one of the Group's wholly-owned subsidiaries, Novatek Equity (Cyprus) Limited, held 419,233 GDRs (4,192 thousand ordinary shares) at total cost of RR 599 million.
 The Group has decided that treasury shares are not entitled to vote.